 Prednisone is the drug most likely to cause osteoporosis, or thinning of bones, which can lead to broken bones.
 This tricky side effect cannot be felt like the ‘Roid Rage.
-Bone loss is silent and undetectable except with medical tests like a DEXA scan or MRI/CT scans of the spine and joints.
+Bone loss is silent and undetectable except with medical tests like a DEXA scan or MRI/CT scans of the spine and joints, and even then, it’s hard to detect.
 According to the doctors who prescribe prednisone the most, rheumatologists, everyone taking prednisone should take calcium and vitamin D to supplement the nutrients being leached from the bones by prednisone.
 Read more in this article.

 Check out my Prednisone Side Effects Make You Feel Old post for more details.

 Prednisone is well-known for causing insomnia.
 Unless the prednisone dose is taken late in the day, it’s less likely to be unable to fall asleep, as to be able to stay asleep.
 Many people suffering from insomnia from prednisone tell of feeling fully awake after only a few hours of sleep and feel unable to fall back asleep.
 Prednisone can also cause strange dreams and nightmares.

 Check out my 9+ Healthy Sleep Habits post for tips on how to cope.